Proper Tire Repair

 Not all tires qualify to be repaired.
 Some tires have special repair limits, and others may have suffered damage too extensive to repair.
 The end results of returning a permanently weakened, or incorrectly repaired, tire to service could be catastrophic.

 Discount Tire will always check the tire damage against the RMA guidelines to ensure proper repair and safety.
-If you have any questions or concerns regarding repairing a flat tire, come see your trusted experts at your local Discount Tire.
+If you have any questions or concerns regarding repairing a flat tire, stop by your local Discount Tire and we'll get you taken care of.